 Much research has shown an association between smoking and higher breast cancer risk.
 A study found that breast cancer risk is higher in women who smoke AND who have a slow-acting form of a particular gene, NAT2.

-Slow-acting NAT2 is found in 50% to 60% of white women and 35% to 40% of African American women.
+Slow-acting NAT2 is found in 50% to 60% of white women and 35% to 40% of Black women.
 The slow-acting form of NAT2 slows the body's ability to get rid of aromatic amines, the cancer-causing substances in cigarette smoke.
 In this study, women who smoked but DIDN'T have the slow-acting NAT2 gene had the same breast cancer risk as women who didn't smoke.

 This study suggests that smoking may not increase breast cancer risk in women who don't have the slow-acting NAT2 gene.
 But there isn't a routine test for the slow-acting NAT2 gene.
 Even if you have the fast-acting version of NAT2, smoking is a bad idea.
 Smoking can harm your heart and lungs and put your overall health at risk.